 - Sores at the corner of the mouth (angular cheilitis)

-– Pica (desire to eat ice or other non-food things, dirt or paper)
+- Pica (desire to eat non-food items, such as ice, dirt, or paper)

 - Altered blood pressure